Why Data Warehousing is Crucial for Becoming a Digital Business

-Today’s business decision makers must recognize the critical role this technology and Business Intelligence plays in the information superhighway
+Today’s business decision makers must recognize the critical role this technology and Business Intelligence plays in the information superhighway.

-At Integrant, we recently engaged with a San-Diego-based life sciences client that focuses on discovering and developing drug treatments for people with serious neurological, endocrine, and psychiatric disorders.
-This client reached out to our team to explore how data warehousing could help solve certain bottlenecks in its drug discovery and testing workflows.
-The client also wanted to do a better job of storing and visualizing strategic operations data derived from its robotic handler environment.
+At Integrant, we recently engaged with a San Diego-based life sciences client that focuses on discovering and developing drug treatments for people with severe neurological, endocrine, and psychiatric disorders.

 Data is the new currency of the 21st century.
 With the explosion in digital transformation, many companies and industries are turning to faster and more efficient ways of managing that data to keep ahead of the competition.
-Whether in hospitality, retail, transportation, or supply chain logistics, customers expect real-time insights and quick business takeaways at the speed of the market.

-That urgency is perhaps no more keenly felt than in healthcare, where the demands for fast-paced data are dedicated to saving lives and improving livelihoods.
-One of the key technologies behind the organization, manipulation, and analysis of data is the data warehouse, and increasing numbers of healthcare institutions are busily implementing “data warehousing” as a more efficient way to keep up with rapid changes in the industry.
-One source puts it this way:
+The data warehouse is one of the key technologies behind the organization, manipulation, and analysis of data.
+Increasing numbers of healthcare institutions are busily implementing “data warehousing in healthcare” as a more efficient way to keep up with rapid changes in the industry.

 Data Warehouse in today’s world are helping companies across industries to make data-driven decisions.
 For the healthcare industry experiencing a massive shift towards consumerism and advanced analytics, a single & comprehensive view of data is becoming imperative.
 It is one of the many reasons why leading healthcare organizations are beginning to implement enterprise healthcare data warehouses in their structure.

-As critical parts of the global supply chain, warehouses come in different sizes and shapes but they have one specific purpose: to be collection and redistribution centers for products, goods, and services.
-Think about something on the scale of an Amazon fulfillment center, which is dedicated to ensuring your recently ordered package arrives the next day.
+As critical parts of the global supply chain, warehouses come in different sizes and shapes.
+Still, they have one specific purpose: to be collection and redistribution centers for products, goods, and services.

-A data warehouse (also referred to as a DWH) works on a very similar principle as a regular commercial warehouse – except that it deals in “packages” of data bytes rather than physical goods.
 But what exactly is a data warehouse?
-Bill Inmon, the recognized father of the data warehousing concept, describes it as “a subject-orientated, integrated, time variant, non-volatile collection of data in support of management's decision-making process.”
+Bill Inmon, the recognized father of the data warehousing concept, describes it as "a subject-orientated, integrated, time-variant, non-volatile collection of data in support of management's decision-making process."

 To break the concept down a bit further, we can say the following about a data warehouse: